What Is Pay For Performance (P4P) Marketing?

 Skyworks is seeking businesses with these qualities for a potential P4P partnership:

-- Products and/or services with a high margin.
+- Unique products and/or services with a high margin.

 - Products and/or services that can be marketed nationally (internationally is helpful, but not mandatory).